Causes of Lung Cancer: Study compares smoking & air pollution

 Douglas Myers, ScD iis an epidemiologist and professor in the School of Public and Population Health at Boise State University.
 He is a graduate of the Work Environment Department at the University of Massachusetts.
 For over twenty years he has done research on occupational injuries and workplace violence, and has examined cultural factors at work that affect these outcomes.
 More recently, his research interests include environmental exposures to cancers, especially lung cancer.
 He also has a Master’s degree in Sociology and often combines his sociological training with his epidemiologic research.

-This event is hosted by Cancer and Environment Network of Southwest Pennsylvania in partnership with the Collaborative for Health and Environment.
+This event was hosted by Cancer and Environment Network of Southwest Pennsylvania in partnership with the Collaborative for Health and Environment.